pudly/schmopera-hugo/content/articles/pov-traviata.md

 related_companies = []
 related_people = []
-short_description = "The POV chorus deserves a huge shoutout for this production, the chorus numbers were incredibly precise, blended perfectly, and the choreography in the large number of dance routines they were given was brilliant." slug = "pov-traviata" title = "POV Traviata" youtube_url = ""
+short_description = "The POV chorus deserves a huge shoutout for this production, the chorus numbers were incredibly precise, blended perfectly, and the choreography in the large number of dance routines they were given was brilliant." slug = "a-delight-for-the-senses-la-traviata-in-victoria" title = "A delight for the senses: La traviata in Victoria" youtube_url = ""

 +++